-- The primary elements of our compensation program are base salary; annual cash incentive, which is based upon performance against pre-established financial and individual goals; and long-term equity incentives. - A significant portion of executive pay is in the form of variable compensation that is at risk, in order to align executive compensation with the Company's business strategy and create long-term stockholder value. - We maintain no employment, severance or change-in-control agreements for our named executive officers. - Our executive stock ownership guidelines provide that our CEO must own shares of our common stock equal to at least 6 times his annual base salary; our executive vice presidents, including our CFO, must own at least 3 times their annual base salary; and all other executive officers (non-EVP) must own at least 2 times their annual base salary.
-In addition, our stock ownership guidelines require each executive to hold 50% of the net shares acquired upon the exercise of stock options until the executive satisfies his or her ownership requirement, and impose a five-year deadline on compliance. - Executives are offered very limited perquisites and do not participate in any executive pension or insurance plans other than those providing supplemental benefits (available to all eligible employees) to cover income that exceeds regulatory limits. - We have a compensation recovery, or "clawback," policy that allows our Board to recoup performance-based cash awards in the event of specified restatements of financial results. - Our directors and executive officers are prohibited from hedging their ownership of Schlumberger stock, including trading in options, puts, calls, or other derivative instruments related to our securities. - Commencing in 2013, we will be granting performance stock units to certain of our executive officers, including our named executive officers.
+- The primary elements of our compensation program are base salary; annual cash incentive, which is based upon performance against pre-established financial and individual goals; and long-term equity incentives. - A significant portion of executive pay is in the form of variable compensation that is at risk, in order to align executive compensation with the Company's business strategy and create long-term stockholder value. - · We maintain no employment, severance or change-in-control agreements for our named executive officers. - Our executive stock ownership guidelines provide that our CEO must own shares of our common stock equal to at least 6 times his annual base salary; our executive vice presidents, including our CFO, must own at least 3 times their annual base salary; and all other executive officers (non-EVP) must own at least 2 times their annual base salary.
+In addition, our stock ownership guidelines require each executive to hold 50% of the net shares acquired upon the exercise of stock options until the executive satisfies his or her ownership requirement, and impose a five-year deadline on compliance. - Executives are offered very limited perquisites and do not participate in any executive pension or insurance plans other than those providing supplemental benefits (available to all eligible employees) to cover income that exceeds regulatory limits. - We have a compensation recovery, or "clawback," policy that allows our Board to recoup performance-based cash awards in the event of specified restatements of financial results. - Our directors and executive officers are prohibited from hedging their ownership of Schlumberger stock, including trading in options, puts, calls, or other derivative instruments related to our securities.
+Furthermore, our directors and executive officers are prohibited from pledging, or using as collateral, their Schlumberger stock in order to secure personal loans or other obligations, which includes holding shares of our common stock in a margin account.
+As of the date of this proxy statement, none of the shares owned by our directors or executive officers are subject to any pledge. - Commencing in 2013, we will be granting performance stock units to certain of our executive officers, including our named executive officers.